Skip to content

 How hard is Beinn Luibhean?

-Beinn Luibhean is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 15km with 756m of ascent and takes most walkers 5-7 hours.
-Terrain: The south face is unrelentingly steep grass and bracken with no path — knees and ankles take a beating on descent.
+We grade Beinn Luibhean at 3/5, which puts it in moderately challenging territory.
+The usual route is around 15km with 756m of climbing; allow 5-7 hours.
+Underfoot: The south face is unrelentingly steep grass and bracken with no path — knees and ankles take a beating on descent.

 Where do I park for Beinn Luibhean?